StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 --------------------------

 ..
 NOTE::
  Adding your payment details, such as billing period, billing address, and payment method will automatically upgrade your team to the paid plan.
-However, you won’t be charged until your 30-day trial ends.
+However, you won't be charged until your 30-day trial ends.

 To upgrade to the paid plan: